Non-Discrimination Complaint Procedure - Office of Fair Practices

 (9) Respondent means the individual, program or activity against whom a complaint of discrimination is filed.

-(10) WIA means the Workforce Investment Act of 1998 and any entity to which WIA funds are extended either directly or indirectly including State Employment Security Agencies.
+(10) WIOA means the Workforce Innovation Opportunity Act of 1998 and any entity to which WIOA funds are extended either directly or indirectly including State Employment Security Agencies.

 A. The jurisdiction of this Department extends to any complaint in which an act of discrimination is alleged to have been committed by an employee or agent of this Department in the course of that individual's duties with the Department or when discrimination has allegedly occurred as a result of a policy or procedure of this Department.

 B. The individual receiving a complaint that is not within the jurisdiction of this Department shall refer the complaint in accordance with the Directive - Jurisdiction of Agencies.

 C. The individual receiving a complaint in writing that is not within the jurisdiction of this Department shall notify the complainant in writing that Maryland Department of Labor has no jurisdiction and shall make the appropriate referral(s).

 The Fair Practices Officer has the overall responsibility for the implementation of and compliance with this procedure within Maryland Department of Labor and, where specified, makes recommendations to the Secretary with regard to the final departmental resolution and disposition of complaints of alleged discrimination.

 The OFP Director is responsible for overseeing the application of this directive and for providing related consultation, technical assistance and training to other appropriate Maryland Department of Labor personnel in carrying out their responsibilities under this directive.
 The OFP Director is responsible for the receipt, processing and coordination of all complaints and for monitoring the implementation of appropriate settlement agreements.